-If you have suffered the loss of a family member to an accident or some other terrible misfortune, you need to know where you stand financially and personally so that your loved one’s death isn’t forgotten or minimized.
+If you have suffered the loss of a family member to an auto accident death or some other terrible misfortune, you need to know where you stand financially and personally so that your loved one’s death isn’t forgotten or minimized.
 Our legal advice will give you the help that your family so desperately needs.

 We will be sensitive to you and your family in this trying time.
 Our legal objectives are clear and straight forward.
 We will seek out the persons or parties responsible for this death, and we will seek justice for your pain and suffering.
 Your worries and concerns will be expertly handled so that your healing can begin.
 We put together this checklist for death of a loved one to help you through the first stages.